For Agencies

 Can we keep internal agency conversations separate from client-facing ones?

 Yes.
 Each project in Thicket has its own message boards, task lists, and docs — so the 'Acme Rebrand' project is completely isolated from the 'Widget Co.
 Campaign' project.
-Within a single client project you can use separate message boards for internal and client-facing discussions.
+Within a single client project, you control exactly which items are visible to the client — internal discussion stays internal by default.
 For fully private internal work (ops, finance, hiring, pipeline reviews), create internal-only projects and don't invite clients to them.
 Clients only see the projects they've been explicitly added to.

 How long does it take an agency to set up Thicket?